 - The deck panels are 2.4m-wide and can be supplied in 6, 9, 12, 14, 16 and 18 meter span lengths.

-- We also offer an extra-wide panel to construct a 3.2m-wide bridge (T44 load rating), for limited-use crossings such as private farm bridges.
+- We also offer an extra-wide panel to construct a 3.2m-wide bridge (T44 load rating), for limited-use crossings such as private farm bridges and service road bridges.

 - Suitable for single and multi-span, with variable deck widths and lengths, and can have advanced features such as skew and integrated abutments.